National Space Intelligence Center

-Space Delta 18 (DEL 18) is a United States Space Force unit that serves as the National Space Intelligence Center (NSIC).
+The National Space Intelligence Center (NSIC) formerly known as "Space Delta 18" or "DEL 18", is the United States Space Force's intelligence agency.
 It is headquartered at Wright-Patterson Air Force Base, Ohio and activated on 24 June 2022.

 NSIC is a field operating agency that is responsible for performing national and military space missions and evaluating capabilities, performance, limitations, and vulnerabilities of space and counter-space systems and services.
-It is the Space Force's counterpart to the National Air and Space Intelligence Center (NASIC).
+It is the Space Force's counterpart to the Army's National Ground Intelligence Center, Navy's Office of Naval Intelligence, and the Air Force's National Air and Space Intelligence Center (NASIC).

 History

 The establishment of NSIC was ordered by Chief of Space Operations John W. Raymond.
 It will be formed by transferring NASIC's Space Analysis Squadron and Counter-Space Analysis Squadron from the Space and Missiles Analysis Group to the Space Force.
-Air Force Major General Leah Lauderback, the Space Force director of intelligence (S2)—to whom the center will ultimately report—led the planning effort.
+Then Air Force Major General Leah Lauderback, the Space Force director of intelligence (S2)—to whom the center will ultimately report—led the planning effort.
 Congressional authorization is needed to create a field operating agency that reports directly to the S2.

 Awaiting funding for the establishment of the NSIC, the Space Force stood up the Space Force Intelligence Activity (SFIA) on 24 September 2021 as an interim unit.
 SFIA served under NASIC until the establishment of NSIC.
 On 24 June 2022, NSIC was activated as Space Delta 18.

+On 28 June 2024, DEL 18 and NSIC were transferred from SpOC and redesignated as a field operating agency under the deputy chief of space operations for intelligence.
+As part of the elevation to field operating agency, it was redesignated to the National Space Defense Center, losing the name Space Delta 18.

 Symbolism

-The Space Delta 18's emblem design incorporates elements from the intelligence and space communities, its National Air and Space Intelligence Center heritage, and looks to the future.
+The National Space Intelligence Center emblem design incorporates elements from the intelligence and space communities, its National Air and Space Intelligence Center heritage, and looks to the future.
 It consists of the following elements: